China sees drop in new coronavirus cases; none in Hubei for sixth day

 The northwestern province of Gansu reported a new case on Sunday of a traveller from Hubei who drove back with a health code declaring the person free of virus, however.

-Beijing remains worried about the risk of a second wave of the epidemic triggered by cases involving travellers coming to China who were infected overseas.
+Although the number of new infections in China has fallen sharply compared with the peak of the outbreak in February, Beijing remains worried about the risk of a second wave of the epidemic triggered by cases involving travellers coming to China who were infected overseas.

-The virus has now spread globally, infecting hundreds of thousands outside China’s borders.

 China has barred foreigners from entering the country and ordered airlines to slash the number of international flights into the country.
 The vast majority of the so-called imported cases reported to date have been Chinese nationals, many of whom are students.

-Reporting by Se Young Lee, Roxanne Liu and Lusha Zhang in Beijing and Josh Horwitz in Shanghai; Editing by Himani Sarkar and Lincoln Feast.
+Reporting by Se Young Lee and Lusha Zhang in Beijing and Josh Horwitz in Shanghai; Editing by Himani Sarkar and Lincoln Feast.